A simple and efficient model for epidemic control on multiplex networks: Model

+The RIP can be implemented by adding the sub-process (2-iv) to the end of the {\it isolation} process of the BIP: (2-iv) Let $j$ be the node whose state is changed into $\sigma_{j,2}=X$ at $t$ and $\Gamma_j$ be the set of nodes connected to $j$ on $F$.
+Then the state of node $n (\in \Gamma_j)$ with $\sigma_{n,2}=U$ also becomes $\sigma_{n,2}=X$ with the same probability $\theta_X$ for all $n$.
+Thus, in the RIP model if a node is hospitalized, then its first and second nearest neighbors on $F$ are isolated with the given probability (see \FIG{protocol}).

-In our models, each infected node transmits the disease to the connected susceptible nodes with the probability $\beta_F$ ($\beta_W$) on $F$ ($W$).
-With the probability $\theta_X$ ($\theta_H$) the nodes are self-isolated (hospitalized) for the isolation (hospitalization) period $t_X$ ($t_H$).
-The infected nodes are recovered after the recovery time $t_R$ (see 'Basic Isolation Protocol' and 'Reinforced Isolation Protocol' in Methods).
-We set the size of each layer as $N=100,000$.
-Since we are interested in the control of the severe epidemic outbreak, we use $\beta_F=\beta_W\equiv \beta(=0.2)$ and $t_R=6$ to guarantee that the whole system becomes infected without any intervention.
+In the following simulations, we set the size of each layer as $N=100,000$ and use the mean degrees $\left< k\right>=\left<k^\prime\right>=8$.
+The value of the mean degree only affects the epidemic threshold \cite{newman_book}, and does not change the main conclusion.
+The epidemic threshold of susceptible-infected-recovered (SIR) model is related to percolation threshold and the branching factor \cite{newman_book, newman02, Zuzek15, Lagorio11}.
+Since we are interested in the control of the severe epidemic outbreak, we use $\beta_F=\beta_W\equiv \beta(=0.2)$ and $t_R=6$ to guarantee that the whole system becomes infected without any intervention (see Appendix \ref{epidemicthreshold}).
 In our model, the strength of the intervention measures is controlled by four parameters, $\theta_{H}$, $t_{H}$, $\theta_{X}$, and $t_{X}$.
 For simplicity, we assume that $\theta_{H}=\theta_{X}\equiv\theta^*$ and $t_{H}=t_{X}\equiv t^*$.
-Thus, we use only two control parameters $\theta^*$ and $t^*$ in the following simulations.
+Thus, we use only two control parameters $\theta^*$ and $t^*$.